May 1-7, 2017

 Children's Book Week is a truly national celebration, with events taking place from coast to coast.

-- In 2013, Official Events were hosted in a record-breaking 58 cities, along with innumerable Local Events.
-In 2014, for the first time in the initiative's history, Official Events will be held in all 50 states!
+- In 2014, for the first time in the initiative's history, Official Events were held in all 50 states!

 2011 Gala Host Jarrett Krosoczka (back left) and LeVar Burton (right)